 In addition, even if physiological nausea does play a causal role in judgments of moral transgressions, it is not clear that this is the case for all kinds of moral transgressions.
-Moral Foundations Theory (MFT; Graham, Nosek, Haidt, Iyer, Koleva, & Ditto, 2011) posits five foundations of moral thinking: harm/care, fairness, loyalty, authority/tradition, and purity/sanctity.
+Moral Foundations Theory (MFT; Graham et al., 2011) posits five foundations of moral thinking: harm/care, fairness, loyalty, authority/tradition, and purity/sanctity.
 These foundations represent five distinct areas of concern that individuals may consider important when judging others' behavior as morally right or wrong.
-Although numerous studies have shown links between moral thinking and specific emotions, including disgust, conflicting findings have emerged regarding which moral foundations are most strongly associated with feelings of disgust, and thus whether moral judgments in all domains in fact rely on these feelings (e.g., Cannon, Schnall, & White, 2011; Graham, Haidt, Koleva, Motyl, Iyer, Wojcik, & Ditto, 2013; Horberg et al., 2009).
+Although numerous studies have shown links between moral thinking and specific emotions, including disgust, conflicting findings have emerged regarding which moral foundations are most strongly associated with feelings of disgust, and thus whether moral judgments in all domains in fact rely on these feelings (e.g., Cannon, Schnall, & White, 2011; Graham et al., 2013; Horberg et al., 2009).